evmos/docs/docs/develop/smart-contracts/custom-improvement-proposals.md

 Due to continuous changes in the users interaction with the protocol, and to introduce a safety measure along with the freedom to customize the virtual machine behavior, custom improvement proposals are not active by default.
-The two just defined structures are used to define a modifier, and associate it with a namespace.
-The activation of selected improvement proposals is made via `x/evm` parameters.
-It is possible to activate specific improvement proposals in two ways:
+The activation of selected improvement proposals is controlled by the [EVM module's parameters](https://github.com/evmos/evmos/blob/main/proto/ethermint/evm/v1/evm.proto#L17-L18).
+There are two ways of introducing the required parameter changes:

 1. **Upgrade**: create a protocol upgrade handler which introduces the proposal name in the active list.

-2. **Governance**: create governance proposal to activate an improvement that is registered in the custom activator.
+2. **Governance**: create governance proposal to add an improvement proposal to the EVM module parameters.

-With this approach, it is given to developers the possibility to quickly react to security issues or market conditions, still keeping chain's participants in the loop.
+This approach gives developers the ability to react to security issues or market conditions, while keeping the chain's participants in the loop.

 ## Additional Resources

 1. [Evmos Custom EIPs](https://github.com/evmos/evmos/blob/main/app/eips/README.md):
-please refer to this document for a detailed description of how opcodes and custom improvement proposals has to be used in the evmOS framework.
+please refer to this document for a detailed description of how opcodes and custom improvement proposals have to be used in the evmOS framework.